Lesson 6: Processing

 Share: Ask a couple of groups to share the types of strategies they considered when trying to solve this problem with the new constraints.

-In both activities today students needed to communicate very clear instructions to one another to sort a deck of cards.
-Their instructions for the second activity had to be much more formal, however, and take into account the limited capabilities of the Sorter and the Pointer.
+In the warm up, students were able to sort the cards without a strategy.
+Their instructions for the main activity had to be very specific, however, and take into account the limited capabilities of the Sorter and the Pointer.

 Prompt: Either as a discussion or silent journal ask students to consider the following prompt, also found on their activity guides.